wp-packagist/wp-cli-global-config-command/README.md

 This config saved in `config.yml` or `wp-cli.yml` files. [[WP-CLI Document]](https://make.wordpress.org/cli/handbook/config/).

-With this package you can easily add, delete or edit WP-CLI global parameters in the command line and you no longer need to edit the source settings file.
+With this package, you can easily add, delete or edit WP-CLI global parameters in the command line and you no longer need to edit the source settings file.

 <br>
 <p align="center">